Is there anything tastier than a juicy, soft-yet-firm piece of cantaloupe unfurling its delightful flavor on your tongue?

 This sun-loving fruit takes about 65-90 days from germination to reach maturity – depending on the variety – and when you consider the size and complexity of a melon, that’s impressive.

-You don’t want to harvest your cantaloupes too early or they won’t be sweet enough, like the inexplicably named honeydew (sorry, honeydew lovers out there!).
+You don’t want to harvest your cantaloupes too early or they won’t be sweet enough (this is how I always feel about the seemingly inexplicably named honeydew – sorry, honeydew lovers out there!).
 And if you wait too long, they’ll get mealy and squishy.
 Yuck.

-If you do harvest a slightly unripe melon, it will continue to soften, but the sugar content of the fruit will not increase, so it won’t be quite as sweet as it would if it had ripened on the vine.
+If you do harvest a slightly unripe melon, it will continue to soften, but the sugar content of the fruit will not increase.
+It won’t be quite as sweet as it would be if it had ripened on the vine.

 Check your seed packet or your garden planner to determine when they’re about a week away from their due date, and at that point, reduce irrigation.
 You want to water just enough to prevent the vines from wilting.

-This will allow the sugars to concentrate in the flesh of the fruit, and prevent the fruit from splitting.
+This will allow the sugars to concentrate in the flesh of the fruit, and helps to prevent the fruit from splitting.

 Now is also the time to watch the melons closely.
 As soon as the netting turns creamy-yellow and the rind below it turns gold, it’s time to sniff the end of the fruit that’s connected to the vine.